tomslee/airbnb-data-collection/README.md

 ## Status and recent changes

+### June 2018 (3.3)

+*This script currently misses about 20% to 30% of listings, especially in high-density areas.*

+*I do not know why some listings are missed, and am not certain that I will find a way to solve the problem.*

 ### April 2018 (3.3)

 After further changes to the Airbnb web site here is a new version, posted on April 29 2018.